dcyr/LandisSiteSimulations/Vignettes/landisSiteVignette_BSE_4144.md

-# LANDIS-II Biomass Succession pixel-level simulations: Boreal Shield East - Softwood Boreal
+# Boreal Shield East - Softwood Boreal
 Dominic Cyr
 Updated on May 25 2016